 Encrypted snapshots cannot be made available publicly.

-Only unencrypted snapshots can be shared.
-Encrypted snapshots cannot be shared between accounts or made publicEncrypted snapshot can be shared with specific AWS accounts by sharing the custom CMK key used must also be shared to encrypt it
+Encrypted snapshot can be shared with specific AWS accounts by sharing the custom CMK key used must also be shared to encrypt it

 Cross-account permissions may be applied to a custom key either when it is created or at a later time.